GusBallmanjr/CptS-122-Data-Structures-WSU/Programming Assignments/PA 1 Fitbit Data Analysis/READEME.md

   + Average heart rate
   + Maximum steps in a single minute
   + Longest range of poor sleep
 + Outputs results to Results.csv and prints them to the console

-## File Structure